shevarthna/Public_Transport_Forecasting/README.md

 Preprocessing :

-1 identifying null values
+1.Identifying null values

-2 replacing using median
+2.Replacing using median

-3 converting data column into date format and setting it as index
+3.Converting data column into date format and setting it as index

-Features
+Features:

-1 calculated total traffic
+1.Calculated total traffic

-2 computed ratios for each route
+2.Computed ratios for each route

-3 calculated lag features for each route
+3.Calculated lag features for each route

-4 added day related features like is weekend
+4.Added day related features like is weekend

-Algorithm
+Algorithm:

 Random Forest Regressor

-1 it handles multiple features
+1.It handles multiple features

-2 captures non linear relationships between features
+2.Captures non linear relationships between features

-3 robust to outliers
+3.Robust to outliers

-Output
+Output:

 To forecast 7 days for all the routes

-Key insights
+Key insights:

 1.Light Rail and Rapid Route show the highest contribution across most days.